-One of the most frequent conversations we have with homebuyers at Open Listings is about our 50% commission refund and how real estate agent fees work.
+One of the most frequent conversations we have with homebuyers at Open Listings is about our commission refund of up to 50% and how real estate agent fees work.

 Time and time again, we’re asked by buyers to debunk this homebuying myth:

 An agent I spoke to said that sellers pay agent commissions.
 It’s free for buyers.
 How can that be?

 Many real estate agents will tell homebuyers that their service is free, and that as a buyer, there’s no cost.
 But, in reality, this is more of a technicality about how commissions get accounted for than a truth.

 Let’s take a moment to break it all down:

 How real estate agents get paid, and who really pays (spoiler alert: it’s you)

 As a buyer, your agent and the seller’s agent split a commission fee -- typically 5-6% of the purchase price of the home.
 And while this fee is technically paid by the seller, it’s factored in to how much sellers list their home for.

 Since these fees get baked into a home’s listing price, and you’re the only one who has to pay money at closing, the commission gets passed onto you when you buy a home.